33 Home Remedies for Acne

-Manuka honey in particular is a golden home remedy for acne and blemishes.
+Manuka honey is a golden home remedy for acne and blemishes.
 It is nature’s first aid with antibacterial and anti-inflammatory properties.
 These two factors help deal with the root of an acne problem.

-- A mask – apply it to skin for up to one hour
+- A mask: apply it directly to skin and leave on for up to one hour.

-- As a spot treatment – apply a small amount to a pimple or cyst, cover with a bandaid and leave it on for several hours.
+- Spot treatment: apply a small amount to a pimple or cyst, cover with a bandaid and leave it on for several hours.
 See another great cyst treatment here.

-- Honey can also brighten skin – making it a great remedy to help lighten acne scars
+- Honey can also brighten skin: so this is a great remedy to help lighten acne scars.

 2. Baking Soda